Personalities

 (courtesy of Judy Boone)

-Ron Britain-Disc Jockey in early 50's.
+Ron Britain 'King Bee' (Ron Megel) -Disc Jockey in 1955.
 Enjoyed lengthy career in radio & television, starting in 1949 at WHAS.
 Worked at WKLO-TV, WINN, WKAY (Bowling Green), WIEL, WSAZ-TV (Huntington, WV), WFMT-TV (Ft.
 Monmouth, NJ), WLBS (Monmouth/Ocean, NJ), WKAZ-TV (Charleston, WV), WSAI & WKRC in Cincinnati, WHK (Cleveland), KCMO (Kansas City, MO), and WCFL, WIND, WLS-FM, WCFL, Satellite Music Net, WJMK, WTMX & WRLL all in Chicago.
 Retired from WRLL and radio in 2003 and is living in Louisville.
+From 440int.com, "I retired from radio for good in 2003 and am living with my wife, Peach, in Louisville, Kentucky.
+We just added 3,200 sq. ft. to our existing home, including an elevator and love everything about this place including the setting on nearly three wooded acres with a creek in the back.
+We are international horse owners, travel extensively all over the world with London being our favorite city followed closely by Hong Kong, and we still have our condo in Chicago located right across the street from the new Chicago Trump Tower.
+I continue to paint in my free time, am currently writing a book that may never be completed, and am simply enjoying the good life, thanks to my career in radio.
+I have always loved radio and being a part of it".

 E.J.
 Clark-Another popular air personality 1975-1977 until becoming program director for WKMO and the other half of the Santa & Sparky show (Santa).
 Left WKMO for WTMT in Louisville.
 Worked for AM 790 WKRD.
 Currently runs Kentucky Winners Circle: